User Guide

 Downloading

-Click a download link to grab a book (EPUB or PDF) and import it directly into your library.
+Click a download link to grab a book (EPUB, PDF, CBZ, CBR, or MOBI/AZW/AZW3) and import it directly into your library.

 Discover